-In this short training, we will cover a lot of information.
+In this training, we will cover a lot of information.
 We will cover the things that we do differently than other companies, how our pay works and the general requirements to work with us.
 We do expect the most out of our crews.
 We only use the best in the industry and we have chosen to work with you.
 If you have questions or concerns at any time let us know and we will be happy to work with you.
-So let's get started!
+Let's get started!

 These basic requirements must be met and 100% satisfied for your approved partnership with American Roofing Company.
 Any requirements that are not met may result in your application process being denied.
 If you can not meet alll of these requirements please get with the Production Manager of your branch to see if you may still qualify.